varenhorst/CheeseBlock/README.md

 SETUP:

 Database Setup:
-  - Create the database table with the included 'users.sql' file within node-webapp:
+  - Create the database table with the included 'users.sql' file within node-mysql:

   ```
   CREATE TABLE IF NOT EXISTS `skips` (